-This piece was supposed to be published by BrokenDayton in some kind of thing, but that thing fell by the wayside, as they sometimes do.
+This piece was supposed to be published by BrokenDayton in some kind of thing, but that thing fell by the wayside, as things sometimes do.
 So now it can live out its days here. — Josh)

 Time is a curious thing.